islammarjan2005-star/nottingham/REPORT.md

 | In class assessment | 24           | 24       | 100%       |
 | Presentation       | 11           | 10       | 91%        |

-This is probably because coursework claims often involve extension requests, which the Panel sometimes decides were foreseeable.
+This is perhaps because coursework claims often involve extension requests, which the Panel sometimes decides were foreseeable.

 ## Conclusion